ebloc/ebloc-broker/README.md

 coreGasHour      = 0;
 coreGasMin       = 10;
 jobDescription   = "Science"
-storageType      = 0; // Please note that '0' stands for IPFS
+storageType      = 0; // Please note that '0' stands for IPFS repository share.
+Fixed.
-//------------------------------------------------------------------
-coreMinuteGas    = coreGasMin + coreGasHour * 60 + coreGasDay * 1440;
-clusterInfo      = eBlocBroker.getClusterInfo(clusterAddress);
-coreLimit        = clusterInfo[3];
-coreMinutePrice  = clusterInfo[4];
+# ------------------------------------------------------------------
-myMiniLockId     = "";
+myMiniLockId     = ""; #Fixed.

-if (coreNum <= coreLimit && jobDescription.length < 128 && ipfsHash.length == 46) {
-	eBlocBroker.submitJob(clusterAddress, ipfsHash, coreNum, jobDescription, coreMinuteGas, storageType, myMiniLockId, {from: web3.eth.accounts[0], value: coreNum * coreMinutePrice * coreMinuteGas, gas: 4500000 } );
-}
 ```
 #### **2. How to submit a job using EUDAT**

-Before doing this you have to be sure that you have shared your folder with cluster's FId.
+Before doing this you have to be sure that you have shared your folder with cluster's FID.
 Please [follow](https://github.com/avatar-lavventura/someCode/issues/4).
 Otherwise your job will not be accepted.

 Now `jobHash` should be your `FederationCloudId` followed by the name of the folder your are sharing having equal symbol (`=`) in between.